Athletics World Cup: History

-The competition was announced on 5 February 2018 with London hosting the inaugural event.
+The competition was announced on 5 February 2018 with London hosting.
 All events were held at London Stadium on 14 & 15 July 2018.

 Competition structure

 The competition featured just 8 nations taking part in all events over two days.
 Each nation entered one male and one female athlete in every event in a straight final format.
 For its inaugural event, all nations' captains were female in celebration of 100 years since women were given the right to vote in the United Kingdom.

 Events

 In 2018, the following events were contested: 100 metres, 200 metres, 400 metres, 800 metres, 1500 metres, 100 metre hurdles (women), 110 metre hurdles (men), 400 metre hurdles, 4 x 100 metres relay, 4 x 400 metres relay, long jump, triple jump, shot put, discus throw, javelin throw, hammer throw, pole vault and high jump.

 Nations

-2018

-The following eight nations competed in 2018:
+Participation was based on placings at the 2017 World Championships in Athletics in World Cup events (multi-events, and races longer than 1500m were therefore ignored).
+The following eight nations competed: